 More About Me

 I had no close friends, But in 1992, I joined a caving group in Chicago, called The Windy City Grotto, of the National Speleological Society.
 We had countless, long road trips to Indiana, Arkansas, Missouri, Kentucky, Tennessee, Alabama, and Georgia, to explore some of the most beautiful and deepest caves in the United States.
 I quickly made many close friends, and I was having the best time of my life.
-Being outside, above and below ground helped me battle the nagging OCD and depression.
+Being outside, above and below ground helped me battle OCD and depression.

 As I get older I am learning what works to manage my irrational anxieties.
 I'm also an introvert, but I love caving and hiking with friends, and I also enjoy backpacking and hiking alone.
 I have found freedom from OCD through nature, and I have wonderful friends, whom have helped me through tough times.